christabely/alx-system_engineering-devops/0x02-shell_redirections/README.md

    command >> file_name.txt
    ```

 `4.Pipe (`|`)` : The pipe symbol allows you to take the output of one command and use it as the input to another.
-This is useful for chaining commands together.
+This is useful for chaining multiple commands together.
 For example:

    ```
    command1 | command2